 QOMS, as a specialty-led audit, has developed nearly 30 years after the equivalent programme started in cardiothoracic surgery, as a response to the Bristol Heart Inquiry.
-When the Consultant Outcomes programme was introduced in 2013 (by Jeremy Hunt, then Secretary of State for Health), it was in a context of mature audits in the surgical specialities of the UK, most of which had data collection processes, national coverage, risk-adjusted outcomes, data validation processes and annual reporting underway.
+When the Consultant Outcomes programme was introduced in 2013 (by Jeremy Hunt, then Secretary of State for Health), it was in a context of mature audits in the surgical specialities of the UK, most of which had data collection processes, national coverage, riskadjusted outcomes, data validation Foreword by the QOMS team processes and annual reporting underway.
 OMFS was the exception, and our specialty is now in a 'race to catch-up' in this process.